Rupert Nikoll 1950s Chandelier

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Beleuchtungskörperfabrik und Beleuchtungsglashütten Rupert Nikoll, Vienna, Austria. ((lighting equipment factory and lighting glassworks) – attributed.

-Other versions: This Rupert Nikoll 1950s chandelier was probably also made as a wall lamps.
+Other versions: This Rupert Nikoll 1950s chandelier exists in all probability as a wall lamp.

 Little is known about the Rupert Nikoll factory.
 The company was founded in 1908 and ended business in 1986.
 In 1966 it moved to Ober-Grafendorf, some 70 km / 43.5 miles from Vienna.
 Rupert Nikoll also had a branch in Munich, Germany since 1958.

 Emil Stenjar (born 1931) is the most famous designer that worked for Rupert Nikoll.
 He is also from Austria.
 He designed numerous chandeliers, wall lamps, flush mounts and mirrors.
 All designed in the beginning of the 1950s.
 They were all decorated with crystal glass flowers.
 In 1957, goldsmith and silversmith Stenjar moved to Sweden.
 He married and returned to Austria in 1968.
 His designs were produced for decades.